sejong-rcv/CLARA-SaGC-MM/README.md

 }
 ```

-This dataset is derived from the CLARA dataset (ICRA 2024) for academic research purposes.
+This project builds upon the CLARA dataset for academic research purposes.